colin-anderson-g/taco-loco-backend/README.md

 Taco Loco Delivery Management Service

-This backend service can be started by running the TacoLocoBackendApplication.java file which starts an Apache Tomcat service on http://localhost::8080
+This backend service can be started by running TacoLocoBackendApplication.java (taco-loco-backend/src/main/java/com/tacoloco/tacolocobackend/)

+This will start an Apache Tomcat service on http://localhost::8080

 The following requests can be made to the URL http://localhost::8080/deliveries

+I used Postman to for testing, but curl can be used to make requests as well

 JSON inputs must be formatted as follows: